xthyax/NLP_thesis/README.md

 # NLP_thesis
-An NLP project about creating a FAQ bot helping people 'how to make passport' first time
+An NLP project about creating a FAQ bot helping people 'how to apply for Vietnamese passport in the first time".

-There are still bugs in our code but...it still able to run the major function
+There are still more functions we want to develope in our code in the future but...it still able to run the major functions: Ask and Answer. =))

 # Set up enviroment
-You will need
+You will need below major libraries:
 * underthesea library
 * keras library